The Lands

 Rulers: The Consuls of Nartellfar

-Citizens: All residents of Nartellfar who also hold membership of one or more of the recognised guilds of Nartellfar – guilds allow members from the races of human, Half-Elf, Elf, Halfling, Dwarf and Half-Orc
+Citizens: All residents of Nartellfar who also hold membership of one or more of the recognized guilds of Nartellfar – guilds allow members of whole or part Human, Elf, Dwarf or Halfling blood.

 History: 'Nartellfar' was once the Elvish name for the entire land surrounding the Bay of Nar.
-It was then adopted by human refugees as the name of their original settlement in the area following the natural disaster that destroyed the Island Nation.
-The oldest and largest of the three Sea Cities is also the first to have removed the rule of gentry.
+It was then adopted by Human refugees as the name of their original settlement there following the natural disaster that destroyed the Mariner Isles.
+The emblem of Nartellfar is a navigation star over two flying fish whose paths intersect.
+The oldest and largest of the three Sea Cities was also the first to remove the rule of gentry.
 At the time of its successful revolt three centuries ago the most powerful opposition to monarchic rule came from the guilds.
 As ‘anyone’ can practice a profession and therefore enter a guild it was decided that the guild was the most effective unit of citizen representation.
-The emblem of Nartellfar is a navigation star over two flying fish whose paths intersect.

 The Assembly: The Assembly comprises 50 guild representatives.
 A guild will have anything from one to five representatives depending on its membership levels.
 If a guild only has one rep it will usually be the guild-master or guild-mistress.
 If it has more then they will be separately selected representatives.
 Every guild has its own methods of selecting office-holders including who to send to the Assembly.
-As such the composition of the Assembly is constantly changing but efforts have been made in recent times to impose some sort of uniformity on guild rules relating to the Assembly.
-The Assembly makes most important decisions in Nartellfar but its most significant role is in selecting the two Consuls.
-Current representation in the Assembly by guild is as follows:
+As such the composition of the Assembly is constantly changing but efforts have been made recently to impose some sort of uniformity on guild rules relating to the Assembly.
+The Assembly makes most important decisions in Nartellfar including selecting the two Consuls.
+Current representation in the Assembly by its incorporated guilds is as follows:

 - Tailors & Cobblers Guild: 5 reps